Avoid Make Money Online Scams And The Modern Day Snake Oil Salesmen

 This is similar to the saying life doesn’t get easier you get better…The same applies with scams they don’t go away, so you understand what to look for.

-So before I get in too deep with anything I just wanted to cover the basics of what you need to do to create the first barrier of protection from scams
+I just wanted to cover the basics of what you need, to create the first barrier of protection from scams

 6 Quick Things To Look Out For Overall When Online